impronunciable/domification/README.md

-# Marcos extension 😂
+# Domification

-Track changes in a specific tab and get a notification when something happens
+Chrome extension that track changes in a specific tab and get a notification when something happens